tarnfeld/snowey/README.md

 ## WIP

-This project is very much in develpment, though the alpha-1 branch should host a relatively working version.
+This project is very much in develpment, though the alpha-1 tag should host a relatively working version.

 # Snowey